 Feeding Bees in Fall

 Before cold weather arrives to stay or that killing frost hits, we want our honey bees to be prepared.
-An adequate amount of stored honey must be in place before temps drop.
+Feeding bees sugar water becomes necessary if the colony does not have enough food stored.
 This is when a good plan for feeding bees in Fall, comes into play.

 One Last Fall Bee Feeding